Quasi-isometric rigidity of three manifold groups: Quasi-isometric rigidity of three -manifolds groups

 The canonical projections $G_v\to\overline{G}_v$ define a projection $q:G\to\overline{G}$ and $q$ is injective on $\ker p$.
 Since $\overline{G}$ is residually finite, there is a morphism $r:\overline{G}\to F$ to a finite group which is injective on $q(\ker p)$.
 The kernel $H= \ker (r\circ q)$ is a finite index subgroup of $G$ which avoids $\ker p\setminus\{1\}$, so $H$ embeds in $Q$ as a finite index subgroup. \endp

-Let $G$ be a group. {\it A hierarchy of length $0$} for $G$ is the graph of groups with trivial and with the single vertex group $G$.
+Let $G$ be a group. {\it A hierarchy of length $0$} for $G$ is the graph of groups made of the single vertex group $G$.
 Let $n>0$, a {\it hierarchy of length at most $n$} for $G$ is a non-trivial finite graph of groups structure for $G$ together with a hierarchy of length at most $n-1$ for each vertex group.
 The hierarchy has {\it length $n$} if it has length at most $n$ and at least one vertex group has a hierarchy of length $n-1$.

 Let $G_v$ be a vertex group of the graph of groups structure of $G$.
 We say that $G_v$ is {\it at level $1$} of the hierarchy.
 The groups at level $1$ for the hierarchy of $G_v$ are {\it at level $2$} of the hierarchy for $G$ and so on.
 The vertex groups with a hierarchy of length $0$ are called the {\it terminal groups} of the hierarchy.